100+ Online Educational Activities For Students

 - Petersen’s Automotive Museum in Los Angeles is offering educational courses and at-home activities for kids ages 12 and under.
 You can watch replays of the courses here.

-- The education team at Kennedy Space Center hosted videos about living in space, Mars, and rocketry.
+- The education team at Kennedy Space Center has hosted videos about living in space, Mars, and rocketry.
 Tours of Space Shuttle Atlantis and the Astronaut Training Experience.
 Replays are now available.

 - Learn to cook with Delish!
 Cooking classes for parents and students are now available for replay on Instagram.